 Summary

-If you do not have parental responsibility and you need to make an application under the Children Act 1989 for example, for any of the following, you will need to apply to the Court for PR at the same time:
+If you do not have PR and you need to make an application under the Children Act 1989 for example, for any of the following, you will need to apply to the Court for PR at the same time:

 - Residence Order;